axiom-of-choice/etl-conagua-scala/README.md

 `sbt "runMain etl.hello.Hello"`

-If everything went good then run
+If everything went good then run to run the app locally in your machine.

 `sbt "runMain etl.Main"`

 ## Run tests
 `sbt test`

+## How to use it in a container?

+Run `docker build -t etl-conagua-scala .` to build the docker image.

+Run `docker run -it --rm etl-conagua-scala` after building the image, you'll see the results in the shell.